wix/stylable/_docs/references/variants.md

 }
 ```

-`-sb-variant: true;` tells the Stylable pre-processor that if the variant SaleBtn isn't used anywhere in the project it can ignore it during the build stage, resulting in a smaller end-CSS without redundant rules.

-## Define inline variants
+### Define inline variants

-It's handy when authoring a component to keep all its styles, and any variants you offer to consumers of your component, in one file.
+When you create a component, it's useful to keep in one file all of its styles and any variants you offer to consumers of your component.

-For example, consider the following button, and its variant, BigButton
+For example, consider the following button and its variant `BigButton`.
+While the button component has a height of 2em, the variant has a different height so the original sstyle and the variant's style are both available for use from the same file.

 ```css
 .root {